Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 Merino clothing is popular for its softness, temperature regulation, and odor neutrality.
-But a common shock happens after washing: shrunk merino wool.
-Your favorite sweater or functional shirt suddenly doesn’t fit anymore.
-The good news: in many cases, shrunken merino wool can at least be partially saved – and with the right care, you can prevent future damage.
+But a common scare happens after washing: merino wool shrunk.
+Your favorite sweater or functional shirt suddenly doesn't fit anymore.
+The good news: In many cases, shrunken merino wool can be at least partially rescued – and with the right care, you can prevent future damage.
+In this guide, you'll learn why merino wool shrinks in the first place, how to rescue your garment step by step, and what care routine will protect your merino clothing long-term.

-Merino wool is made of fine natural fibers with a scaly structure.
-These scales open with heat, moisture, and friction.
-If merino clothing is washed too hot, spun, or dried incorrectly, the fibers hook into each other – the garment felts and shrinks.
+Merino wool consists of fine natural fibers with a scale-like structure.
+These scales open up with heat, moisture, and friction.
+If merino clothing is washed too hot, spun at high speed, or dried incorrectly, the fibers hook into each other – the garment felts and shrinks noticeably.

 • Washing above 30 °C